Demi Lovato Shades Mariah Carey for J.Lo Meme

 This week Demi Lovato tried to drag Mariah Carey for one of the greatest clap backs of our time.
-The "Cool For The Summer" star shaded the singer for, well, not knowing J.Lo.
+The "Cool For The Summer" singer shaded the vocalist for, well, not knowing J.Lo.

 Did Lovato miss when J.Lo confirmed that the pair have only met in passing?
 No matter.
 Something tells us Carey probably doesn't know Lovato either.